[HISTORY: Adopted by the Board of Supervisors of the Township of Schuylkill 4-3-1974. Amendments noted where applicable.]

 The purposes of the said Environmental Advisory Council, hereinafter called "Council," shall be to advise other local governmental agencies, including, but not limited to, the Planning Commission and the elected officials of the Township, on matters dealing with protection, conservation, management, promotion and use of natural resources, including air, land and water resources, located within the territorial limits of the Township and to establish liaison and cooperate with Environmental Advisory Councils of other municipalities or like agencies at the municipal, county, state or federal level and also with nongovernmental organizations that have an interest in improving natural resources and the environment.

-The Council shall be composed of seven residents of Schuylkill Township who will be appointed by the Board of Supervisors.
+The Council shall be composed of 10 residents of Schuylkill Township, seven Council members and three nonvoting alternate Council members, who will be appointed by the Board of Supervisors.
 Such duly appointed Council members shall serve for a term of three years, except that each appointment shall be staggered so that terms of approximately 1/3 of the members shall expire each year; the terms of their successors are to be of three years each.

 Members will receive no compensation for their services, but will be reimbursed for the expenses actually and necessarily incurred by them in the performance of their duties upon bills duly presented for such expenses to the Board.